 g.
 Physical Fitness.
-Demonstrated incremental improvement in physical well-being to include endurance, stamina, strength and range of motion.
+Demonstrated a general knowledge of physical fitness concepts and an incremental improvement in physical well-being to include endurance, stamina, strength and range of motion.

 h.
 Service to Community and Community Involvement.
 Demonstrated by participation in community self-help projects, community activities that benefit the community, and in community organizations that have as their goals the enhancement of the community at-large.